-The internal memory and USB memory sticks are available for file operations on the ACCESS Master.
-For details on the use of USB memory sticks, refer to 2.7.2 "USB Port (General)".
+The internal memory and USB flash drives are available for file operations on the ACCESS Master.
+For details on the use of USB flash drives, refer to 2.7.2 "USB Port (General)".

 For OTDR (Standard) and Fiber Visualizer, the following files can be loaded to the ACCESS Master.